CNS-OIST/STEPS4ModelRelease/rallpack1/README.md

 # Rallpack 1: validations

-In this model we can compare analytical, STEPS 3 and STEPS 4 solutions.
+In this model we can compare analytical, STEPS 3 and STEPS 4 solutions. `run.sbatch` is an example of a slurm job.

 ## Analytical solution

 Since the model was extensively investigated in the past we hereby present the raw